MaikKlein/unreal-rust/README.md

 ### Why?

 Unreal is a fantastic engine that comes with a huge amount of features that are ready to be used in a real game.
-I just have not been a huge fan of the gameplay framework.
+I am just not big fan of the gameplay framework.
 Compiling the C++ gamecode is quite slow, there is a lot of magic behind macros, hot reloading was not reliable, and you can crash the editor in gameplay code.

 I much prefer Unity.
 It is quite easy to get started and its very unopinionated.
 Sadly from an outsiders perspective it also seems to be in a weird state right now with DOTS.
-You also don't access to the source code and the whole engine is hidden away from you, unless you buy a license.
+You also don't have access to the source code and the whole engine is hidden away from you unless you buy a license.

 I wanted to see if I can make Unreal more like Unity and fix all the issues I have with it.
 This is how `unreal-rust` was born.
 I want hotreloading to always work even on Linux. `unreal-rust` simply reloads a dll.
 I never want to accidentally crash the editor. `unreal-rust` will catch all panics and exit playmode.
 I also want live reloading so I can tweak code live while play testing it.
 Some gameplay code like character controllers are quite difficult to write and having a good iteration workflow is very important to have.
 You need to be able to test out ideas in a very short amount of time.
 I can make changes to the gameplay code in <1s and have it hot reloaded in the editor.